Financial support for Indigenous peoples

 Indigenous organizations and communities

-To address immediate needs in First Nations, Inuit, and Métis Nation communities, a new fund was created including a needs-based application process, for a fund total of over $1 billion:
+To address immediate needs in First Nations, Inuit, and Métis Nation communities, a fund was created including a needs-based request process, for a fund total of over $1.8 billion:

 - $59 million through the Infrastructure Adaptation Fund.

 - $631.6 million as part of the Fall Economic Statement.